LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/disambiguation-dialogs.md

     You can add any number of interactions to the dialog.
 For example, you might want to add an [Agent Transfer](conversation-builder-interactions-integrations.html#agent-transfer-interactions).

     To debug or access disambiguation intent data, use the built-in [disambiguation functions](conversation-builder-scripting-functions-get-set-session-data.html#get-disambiguated-intent).

+### Limitations

+* **NLU engine**: You can use a disambiguation dialog to disambiguate intents if you’re using the [LivePerson NLU engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html).
+It doesn’t work with third-party NLU engines because they always return a single intent match, not multiple intent matches.
+* **Bot groups**: Disambiguation is supported within a bot itself, but not across the bots within the group.
+For example, assume you have a Savings Account bot that handles basic tasks for saving accounts.
+The consumer sends a related message that matches multiple intents in the bot.
+If the Savings Account bot has a Disambiguation dialog, it is triggered.
+However, if the consumer were to ask a question about their checking account, the Savings Account bot couldn’t handle the request.
+It would then automatically check within its group for a bot that can.
+At this step, disambiguation is never triggered, neither within nor across the other bots in the group.
+If the Savings Account bot discovers a capable bot, transfer of the conversation to the best match happens automatically.

 ### Customization points